-Stan McChrystal founded McChrystal Group in January 2011 to deliver innovative leadership solutions to American businesses in order to help them transform and succeed in challenging, dynamic environments.
+Stan McChrystal founded McChrystal Group in January 2011 to deliver innovative leadership solutions to businesses globally in order to help them transform and succeed in challenging, dynamic environments.
 As Founder and a Partner, he advises senior executives at multinational corporations on navigating complex change and building stronger teams.

 A retired four-star general, Stan is the former commander of US and International Security Assistance Forces (ISAF) Afghanistan and the former commander of the nation’s premier military counter-terrorism force, Joint Special Operations Command (JSOC).
 He is best known for developing and implementing a comprehensive counterinsurgency strategy in Afghanistan, and for creating a cohesive counter-terrorism organization that revolutionized the interagency operating culture.

 Throughout his military career, Stan commanded a number of elite organizations, including the 75th Ranger Regiment.
 After 9/11 until his retirement in 2010, he spent more than 6 years deployed to combat in a variety of leadership positions.
 In June 2009, the President of the United States and the Secretary General of NATO appointed him to be the Commander of US Forces Afghanistan and NATO ISAF.
 His command included more than 150,000 troops from 45 allied countries.
 On August 1, 2010 he retired from the US Army.